Agent Vision

 • A desk setup where the cable situation has entered its final form.

-• A receipt, shipping label, part number, serial number, or sticker that you do not want to retype.
+• A receipt, shipping label, part number, serial number, or sticker that you want to avoid retyping.

 • A physical prototype where you need another set of eyes and those eyes can also read Swift.